amahadaya/python-sdk/docs/DefaultApi.md

 # Defining host is optional and default to https://www.freeclimb.com/apiserver
 configuration.host = "https://www.freeclimb.com/apiserver"

+## Getting Help

+If you are experiencing difficulties, [contact support](https://freeclimb.com/support).

 # Enter a context with an instance of the API client
 with freeclimb.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = freeclimb.DefaultApi(api_client)
-    active = False # bool | If active is set to true then all calls of the nature queued, ringing, inProgress are returned in the query. (optional) if omitted the server will use the default value of False to = 'to_example' # str | Only show Calls to this phone number. (optional) _from = '_from_example' # str | Only show Calls from this phone number. (optional) status = 'status_example' # str | Only show Calls currently in this status.
+    active = False # bool | If active is set to true then all calls of the nature queued, ringing, inProgress are returned in the query. (optional) (default to False) to = 'to_example' # str | Only show Calls to this phone number. (optional) _from = '_from_example' # str | Only show Calls from this phone number. (optional) status = 'status_example' # str | Only show Calls currently in this status.
 May be `queued`, `ringing`, `inProgress`, `canceled`, `completed`, `failed`, `busy`, or `noAnswer`. (optional) start_time = 'start_time_example' # str | Only show Calls that started at or after this time, given as YYYY-MM-DD hh:mm:ss. (optional)